 The chances are that if you’re not interested in paying an annual fee, you’re also trying to avoid paying some of the other common credit card fees as well.
 The Chase Slate® is unusual because it is one of the only credit cards offered from a major bank with a 0% introductory APR on new purchases and balance transfers — and with no balance transfer fee for 60 days.

 New applicants receive 15 months of interest-free financing on purchases and balance transfers completed within 60 days of account opening, without paying the 3% or 5% balance transfer fee that nearly every other credit card charges for these promotional offers (a 5% balance transfer fee applies after the account has been open for 60 days).
-You also receive 15 months of interest-free financing on your new purchases, followed by a standard interest rate for both new purchases and balance transfers of 15.49% to 24.24% based on your creditworthiness when you applied.
 The Chase Slate® also has no penalty interest rate — most other credit cards will impose much higher rates when cardholders miss a payment.